What multifamily operators should know about rental credit reporting

 Step 1.
 Provider set-up

-The property management company works with an online payment provider to offer rental payment credit reporting to their residents.
+The property management company works with an online payment provider to offer rental credit reporting to their residents.

 Step 2.
 Residents opt-in